Working in a garden means a lot of bending and working on your knees, which can…

 - Just like raised beds, straw bale gardening offers a way around heavy, clayey or diseased soil.
 While it takes plenty of time and labor to amend heavy soil, straw bale gardening offers a faster approach to growing vegetable crops and more.

 - Straw bale gardening saves much of the labor involved in in-ground gardening.
 You won’t find yourself digging and weeding when growing crops in straw bales.

 - Straw bale gardening is much cheaper than raised beds.
 With raised beds, you’ll need to purchase the material together with a large quantity of packaged soil before you can plant anything.
 Straw bales, which is much cheaper, serve as the garden bed as well as the growing medium.
 You’ll only need to add a small amount of soil and fertilizer to get started.

 - With straw bale gardening, you’re not restricted by your garden space.
 Whether you have a yard or a small porch, you can set up your straw bale garden wherever there’s ample sunlight.

 - The used up straw bales can go into your compost pile at the end of the growing season.

 What To Plant in Straw Bales (and not)

 There isn’t much that you can’t grow in straw bales.
-Most vegetables, herbs, flowers and ornamental plants grow happily in a straw bale garden.
+Most vegetables (Tomato Plants), herbs, flowers and ornamental plants grow happily in a straw bale garden.
 However, some plants are easier to grow in straw bales than others.